nicnocquee/next-secure-download/README.md

 2. Fill up `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables with the username and password you want to use to protect your file.
 3. Then follow the rest of the instructions until the project is deployed.
 At the end of the deployment process, a repository should be created for you in Github.
 4. Once it's deployed, test it by visiting the project's URL.
 Then click the "Download secret file" link.
 You should be prompted with username and password dialogue.
-5. To change the file that you want to protect, clone the repository of your project.
+5. To change, remove, or add the file that you want to protect, first clone the repository of your project.
 6. Put the file to be downloaded in `files` directory.
-7. Add an environment variable in your project in Vercel called `FILE_NAME` with the name of your file as the value.
-8. Commit the file to your repository then push to Github.
+7. Commit the file to your repository then push to Github.
-9. Vercel will automatically build your project and your file will be available for download with the username and password you defined.
+8. Vercel will automatically build your project and your file will be available for download with the username and password you defined.